 9.2 miles of trails, open

-In the western portion of the park, extensive horse trails take riders past many of the lakes and marshes.
+Extensive horse trails take riders past many of the lakes and marshes in the western portion of the park.
 Limited trailer parking is available off of Grimm Road.
 Horse trails are not open during the winter.
-An annual or daily pass is required for each rider, age 16 or older.
+An annual or daily pass is required for each rider age 16 or older.
 Three Rivers Park District does not rent horses.

 The first public nature center built in the Twin Cities, Lowry Nature Center is a beautiful, prairie-style building nestled in the middle of Carver Park Reserve.
 Inside, view seasonal interpretive displays, visit our live animals, observe birds in our wildlife viewing area, or just relax near the fireplace or on the deck.

 Grab a bite and some rays at one of the first-come, first-served picnic areas found is the north-western portion of the park reserve.
-The Springview Picnic Area is also available for group reservation.
+The Springview Picnic Area is also available for group reservations.

 Volunteers are an important part of the operations at Carver Park Reserve.
 Put your talent, passion, and energy to use in the parks by volunteering.